maguire/SecretsBox/README.md

 Info
 ====
-All encryption/decryption happens locally on the client, and dropbox is sent the passphrase or raw secret.
+All encryption/decryption happens locally on the client, and dropbox is NEVER sent the passphrase or raw secret.